What the player looks like

 Visited page URL

 Skip directly to a certain page a visitor browsed, or view it yourself in a new tab.

 Device and browser info

-In the top-right corner of the player, you can find specific information about the visitor’s visit: their screen size and three icons that, when you mouse over them, show the device type, operating system, and browser.
+In the top-right corner of the player, you can find specific information about the visitor’s session: their screen dimensions and three icons that, when you move your mouse over them, show the device type, operating system, and browser used.

 This is a list of available keyboard shortcuts that make watching recordings even easier.
-It also shows an explanation of what the icons on your recording timelines mean.
+It will also show you an explanation of what the icons on your recording timeline mean.

 You can adjust the speed at which the recording will be played.
 Any recording can be watched at a faster or slower speed, so you can either see the whole session quickly or watch important parts in slow motion.
-The up and down keyboard inputs also serve as controls.
+The up and down keyboard inputs also serve as controls for this purpose.

 This button lets you skip over the parts where the visitor is not interacting with the page.
-The user is either away from their device or viewing another page in a different window.
+The user is either away from their device or viewing another page in a different tab/window.

 Sharing a recording will generate a public URL, and everyone who accesses this URL can watch the recording.